2color/agency-matters/content/guides/homelab.md

 This is where Tailscale comes in with a slick and secure solution.

-## Tailscale: Peer-to-Peer Mesh VPN
+## Tailscale: peer-to-peer mesh VPN

 I was vaguely aware of Tailscale as a way to have all your devices connected, but never really tried it until I read the blog post [How I use Tailscale](https://chameth.com/how-i-use-tailscale/) which was trending a couple of months ago on Hacker News, and really made the case for it.